How to Create a Household Inventory List Before Moving

 - By priority.
 Another method that is very useful for packing but somewhat easier to execute is separating your belongings by priority.
 That is, write down the inventory of things you never or rarely use in one category, the things you use weekly in another, and the items you need every day in the last one.
 Naturally, the possessions that belong to the last category will be packed last, and some of them won’t even end up in boxes at all, but in your necessity bag.
 Also, if you want to get insurance for certain things, seclude them as well to keep them safe and to prevent any potential disaster

 Of course, if there are any other methods you’ve thought of and want to give them a try, don’t hesitate to do so.
 The main advantage of moving alone is that you probably don’t have too much stuff, and you can do this quickly.
+However. if you are moving in together with your partner you might need to declutter before you start boxing up stuff.
 But keep in mind that whichever technique you choose, it’s important that you stay consistent in order to keep a clear record of your progress.
+Also, when you have everything listed and sorted unpacking after the move will be easy.

 Extra Tips on How to Make a General Checklist, Room by Room